demisto/content/Packs/Legacy/IncidentFields/incidentfield-Source_IP_CHANGELOG.md

 ## [Unreleased]
--
+- Associated the field with the Port Scan incident type.
-Associated the Source IP field to the Cortex XDR Port Scan incident type.
+- Associated the Source IP field to the Cortex XDR Port Scan incident type.

 ## [19.11.0] - 2019-11-12
 #### New Incident Field